 So, how could your cat personality possibly be in any way related to your actual human personality?
 Well, humans have their own five-factor personality test - the Big Five personality traits.
 These are: Openness, Conscientiousness, Extraversion, Agreeableness, and Neuroticism.
 As you can see, we share 3 of these traits with cats!
 Although humans and cats will not express these traits in exactly the same way, they are broadly similar, so we treat them as equivalent in the catculator.

 The two other personality traits that are not directly shared between humans and cats are Openness and Conscientiousness.
 Openness is a measure of your want to experience new things, while Conscientiousness is how self-disciplined you are.
-While wanting to discover new things is a distinctly human characteristic (no other animal really cares how altitude affects egg boiling time), Conscientiousness can be seen as a measure of how well you control your impulses, and so we have decided to link it to the Impulsiveness cat purr-sonality trait.
+While wanting to discover new things is a distinctly human characteristic (no other animal really cares how altitude affects egg boiling time, whereas we have the ideal egg boiling calculator that asks about that), Conscientiousness can be seen as a measure of how well you control your impulses, and so we have decided to link it to the Impulsiveness cat purr-sonality trait.
 Isn't that handy (or paws-y)?

 You may be asking yourself, "But what about Dominant?
 Surely humans are dominant like cats?".
 Well, the short answer is that, no, humans are not dominant like cats.
 Humans, being much more intelligent and social than cats, cannot rely solely on strength to show others who's boss (they'll likely end up murdered in their sleep).
 Think about the things that you admire in a person.
 Someone you admire is likely kind, fair, hard-working, honest, and courageous, as well as strong and smart.
 These are the things that determine dominance in humans.
 Therefore the Dominant cat trait is more a measure of "Bullish vs. Submissive".